 DSCI 2232.
 Introduction to Data Science Data science is an interdisciplinary field incorporating statistical techniques with algorithms to collect and to process large data sets, in order to extract meaning and make decisions.
 Students will explore the collection and filtering of data, machine learning algorithms, and methods for drawing conclusions.
+Identical with MATH 2232.
 Credit hours: 4.
 Prerequisite: ECON 2227 or EVST 2205 or MATH 2227 or MATH 3343 or POL 2231 or PSYC 2227 or SOC 3395.
-Identical with MATH 2232.
-Alternate years; offered Spring.
+Offered alternate years.